Emma Kinema: Organizing analysis

 In conversation with labor journalist Sarah Jaffe, Kinema highlighted "the socialists and communists behind the CIO and its predecessor organizations" as a great examples of how generating good organizing tactics requires "a political and historical analysis of the state of things, and being able to apply our tactics based off that analysis."
 This method of analysis is what led her to being involved in organizing the tech industry saying "there's a deep, strategic importance to organizing in technology because our modern tech industry is at the heart of every other industry.
 You can't have a global logistics infrastructure without the software that enables it.
 You can't have automated manufacturing on a global scale without the technology that does it.
 Understanding that structural position of tech, that leverage that comes from the structural position we have, [and] where we exist in the context of the global economy is essential."

 Kinema believes that to build unity among the working class, organizers don't win by downplaying social and demographic differences between workers, but instead by diving "fully into those struggles that most center [workers of color, LGBTQ+ workers, and immigrants] and [building] up the organizers who are coming out of those natural fights."
 When asked about how to organize new industries with little union history, Kinema has said that while organizing smaller groups of workers is an imperfect solution to the big picture of organizing, workers earning any semblance of power is a crucial first step from which the workforce can build on.
 She has also said that she believes organizing in the tech industry, and organizing the unorganized in general, is essential for improving the labor movement overall.

 On the question of companies' efforts to oppose unionization, Kinema has said "[workers are] entering a new phase in organizing...
 It's not worth fighting the arc of history... this industry will be organized, one way or another."
 Kinema has described the video game industry's conditions as having the worst characteristics of the tech and media industries.
 Kinema believes the biggest obstacle to widespread new organizing in tech and games isn't logistics or resources, but instead a question of education, ideology, and changing culture.

 Personal life

 Her name is a pseudonym chosen so that she could continue working in the games industry without risking dismissal or reprisal under at-will employment.
 She described undergoing "pretty extreme lengths" to separate her full-time career from her work as an organizer.

 Kinema, a queer, trans woman, has spoken about the power of unionization to connect economic rights and social justice.
+In 2023, Fast Company placed Kinema on their LGBTQ Women and Nonbinary Leaders list for her organizing work.